 Trustee

-Most recently, Merkl was the lead author on the High-Level Panel on Sustainable Ocean Economies Report, worked with a major global investor on reshaping global plastics recycling markets, and served as a principal in the Finance for Biodiversity initiative.
-He also has a long-term collaboration with Oxford University on quantitative assessments of the dynamics between complex ecological systems, their users and the polices that govern them.
+Most recently, Merkl was the lead author on the High-Level Panel on Sustainable Ocean Economies Report, worked with a major global investor on reshaping global plastics recycling markets and served as a principal in the Finance for Biodiversity initiative.
+He has a long-term collaboration with Oxford University on quantitative assessments of the dynamics between complex ecological systems, their users and the polices that govern them.
 He chairs Sustain our Urban Landscape (SOUL), a non-profit focused on the reforestation of New Orleans, LA.

-Pamela Bowe Morris, MD, FACC
+Pamela B. Morris, MD, FACC

 Trustee

-Prior to her role as a trustee of ACC, Morris served in leadership positions in the National Lipid Association, the American Society of Preventive Cardiology, the American Board of Clinical Lipidology and the Certification Board of the Society of Cardiac Computed Tomography.
+Prior to her role as a trustee of ACC, Morris served in leadership positions at the National Lipid Association, the American Society of Preventive Cardiology, the American Board of Clinical Lipidology and the Certification Board of the Society of Cardiac Computed Tomography.
 Her commitment in service to the ACC has included additional important roles, such as Inaugural Chair of the Prevention of Cardiovascular Disease Leadership Council, co-founder and Chair of ACC's Heart House Roundtable methodology, co-author of methodology for ACC Expert Consensus Decision Pathways, and an associate editor of JACC.

 Hani Najm, MD, MSc, FACC